 It's quite rare, however, for the very first vintage of a wine to knock my socks off.
 But when I got my first taste of Blackbird Vineyards out of the barrel a couple of years ago, I quite literally couldn't bring myself to spit it out.
 I was immediately in love.
 And how delightful (and against all odds) that the best Napa wine I had tasted in many months was a Merlot.

 Blackbird proprietor Michael Polenske is used to beating the odds unexpectedly.
 By all accounts he never should have gotten into wine in the first place.
 Spending one's teens and early twenties in a fraternity at Chico State generally favors the the cultivation of a strong affinity for beer and bikinis rather than fine wine.
-But in between his finance classes, thanks in part to a roommate who turned him on to wine, he dabbled in the wine curriculum and spent weekends exploring Napa Valley visiting what were becoming his favorite wineries.
+But in between his finance classes where you can learn about how to trade binary options, thanks in part to a roommate who turned him on to wine, he dabbled in the wine curriculum and spent weekends exploring Napa Valley visiting what were becoming his favorite wineries.

 When he graduated from college, Polenske again took an unexpected turn, getting into the pragmatic financial planning industry just as everyone in that industry was moving towards more active money management.
 Polenske had the bright idea that he could do financial planning for people in the wine business, and so managed to find a firm in the Midwest that was willing to give him Napa and Sonoma as a territory.
 In addition to the territory of his choice, they also asked him if he'd be willing to cover the zip code 94025 as well.